DougSalt/gpg/paper/paper.md

 Specifically designed for GNUPG - there might be other encryption packages out there.

-This is still to complicated for non-technical users.
+As mentioned this is still too complicated for non-technical users.

 This is susceptible to memory sniffing attacks, particularly memory freezing attacks (crashing the application or entire machine such as those found in